Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 Free ATS Resume Templates

 Browse these free ATS resume templates categorized by resume format.
 The type of resume format you choose is crucial to determine how you’ll organize and prioritize your resume’s content.
-These resume templates are designed to maximize the ATS reading of your resume, whichever format you choose.
+These sample resume templates are designed to maximize the ATS reading of your resume, whichever format you choose.

 Chronological ATS Resume Templates